-OBJECTIVE 2-1.1: Safe & Balanced Multimodal System By 20234, Tthe City shall adopt create a MobilityTransportation Master Plan that promotes and supports the broad transportation needs of the community.
+OBJECTIVE 2-1.1: Safe & Balanced Multimodal System By 2023, the City shall adopt a Transportation Master Plan that promotes and supports the broad transportation needs of the community.

-Policy 2-1.1.1: Multimodal Activities The City defines mobility as the provision of multiple opportunities or choices in transportation modes-options for travel within and to/from the City through a multi-modal transportation system.
+Policy 2-1.1.1: Multimodal Activities The City defines mobility as the provision of multiple opportunities or choices in transportation options for travel within and to/from the City through a multi-modal transportation system.
 The general hierarchy of modes is 1) walking, 2) bicycling, 3) transit (bus and rail), and 4) private vehicles.
 The primary focus or overall mobility strategy is on the minimum provision of facilities for all modes and the connectivity based upon the mode hierarchy.
 Where adequate facilities exist for all modes, the City will prioritize enhancing the quality and integration of the facilities based upon the mode hierarchy.

-Policy 2-1.1.2: Transportation Master Plan Implementation Guidelines At a minimum, the City's Transportation Master Plan willshall incorporate the following principles into the City's Mobility Plan and under applicable sections of the City's Land Development Code regulations:
+Policy 2-1.1.2: Transportation Master Plan At a minimum, the City's Transportation Master Plan shall incorporate the following principles under applicable sections of the City's Land Development Code regulations:

-- Complete streets criteriaand Roadway Reconfigurations - Interconnected street & traffic signal network - Access management - The City's Pedestrian and Bicycle Circulation Plan (as updated)Shared Use Path and Greenways - Transit & Rideshare opportunities through Lynx, SunRail and other providers - Freight & Truck Routes mobility
+- Complete streets and Roadway Reconfigurations - Interconnected street & traffic signal network - Access management - The City's Shared Use Path and Greenways - Transit & Rideshare opportunities through Lynx, SunRail and other providers - Freight & Truck Routes

-Policy 2-1.1.3: Provide a Bicycle Circulation System The City, in partnership with Orange and Seminole Counties, MetroPlan Orlando, and other local and state agencies, will continue to plan, fund and construct a network of bicycle facilities, as depicted in the Winter Park Pedestrian and Bicycle Circulation Transportation Master Plan as amended, to increase the non-motorized transportation system.
+Policy 2-1.1.3: Provide a Bicycle Circulation System The City, in partnership with Orange and Seminole Counties, MetroPlan Orlando, and other local and state agencies, will continue to plan, fund and construct a network of bicycle facilities, as depicted in the Transportation Master Plan, to increase the non-motorized transportation system.